Right Arrow

 What are the benefits of integrating video analytics with MES?

-Integrating video analytics with MES delivers complete operational visibility by combining numerical production data with visual context.
-This integration allows for documented OEE gains of 15–25% (Source: eMaint), faster changeovers via visual SOP verification, and up to a 90% reduction in defect rates through AI-powered quality inspection (Source: Arm Newsroom).
-The unified system eliminates data silos, accelerates problem resolution from hours to minutes, and delivers predictive information that reshapes reactive operations into proactive optimization.
+Connecting video analytics with MES delivers greater operational visibility by combining numerical production data with visual context.
+This connection allows for documented OEE gains and faster changeovers via visual SOP verification.
+The unified platform eliminates data silos, accelerates problem resolution from hours to minutes, and delivers data-driven findings that reshape reactive work into forward-looking optimization.

 What are the best practices for process improvement in manufacturing?

-Successful process optimization in manufacturing requires establishing clear baseline metrics before implementing changes, focusing on high-impact areas like changeover optimization and waste reduction.
-Create transparent feedback loops using objective data from integrated systems, involving operators in defining monitoring parameters and enhancement initiatives.
-Implement standardized but flexible SOPs that evolve based on captured best practices.
-Build cross-functional alignment by sharing visual evidence of positive changes, and maintain momentum through regular celebration of incremental gains while working toward breakthrough results.
+Best practices for process improvement in manufacturing include several key steps.
+First, establish clear baseline metrics before implementing changes and focus on high-impact areas like changeover improvement and waste reduction.
+Second, create transparent feedback loops that use objective data from unified platforms and involve operators in defining monitoring parameters.
+Third, implement standardized but flexible SOPs that evolve based on captured best practices.
+Finally, build cross-functional alignment by sharing visual evidence of positive changes and maintain momentum by celebrating incremental gains.

 About the author

-Amrish Kapoor is VP of Engineering at Spot AI, leading platform and product engineering teams that build the scalable edge-cloud and AI infrastructure behind Spot AI's video AI.
-His expertise lies in developing resilient, high-performance systems that power operations, safety, and security use cases for enterprise customers.
+Amrish Kapoor is VP of Engineering at Spot AI, leading platform and product engineering teams that build the scalable edge-cloud and AI infrastructure behind Spot AI’s video AI—powering operations, safety, and security use cases.

 Tour the dashboard now